 4. 97 LTV Purchase Program

-FHA loans are a great option, but they can come with hefty fees and you have to purchase primary mortgage insurance (PMI).
+FHA loans are a great option, but they can come with hefty fees, and you have to purchase private mortgage insurance (PMI).
 If you’re looking for an alternative to taking out an FHA loan, you might consider the 97 loan-to-value (LTV) purchase program.